Explanation: Deciding Whether to Permit the Use of an SSH Connection

 Your decision on how to configure the SSH server connection setting boils down to whether the machines you are configuring are trusted machines in your network.
 The setting appears in two places within the Security Controls user interface, and the scope and impact of the setting is different for each area.

 When performing discovery operations on machines defined in a machine group, you often have no idea what type of machine might be listening on the other end.
 It is possible that you might know that the machines defined by a certain IP range in your network are trusted Linux machines.
-For those machines, you might choose to allow the SSH connection.
+For those machines, you might choose to allow the SSH connection by either skipping the authentication process or requiring each machine to undergo a validation step.
 When adding domains or organizational units to a machine group, however, it is very likely that you are not as certain about the operating system type of the machines or about their trustworthiness.
 In this case, you should choose to block the SSH connections, The downside, of course, is that you won't be able to manage your Linux machines in the normal manner, but there are workarounds available.

 •On the Machine Properties dialog

 Unlike machines in a machine group that have yet to be discovered, machines in Machine View or Scan View are known to the console.
 The amount of information about a machine, however, may be limited if the discovery operation was performed while SSH connections were blocked.
 There may be clues about a machine, such as an address that you recognize as a static IP, that enable you to determine if a machine is a trusted machine.
-In this situation, you might use the Machine Properties dialog to change the SSH server connection setting from Blocked to Skip Server Authentication.
+In this situation, you might use the Machine Properties dialog to change the SSH server connection setting from Block to either Validate Against Known Hosts File or Skip Server Authentication.
 This will enable you to perform a complete power status scan and then a push installation of an agent to the Linux machine.

 Summary of Your SSH Server Connection Options